How can we help you?

 Recent trends in Australian home building costs

-• Labour costs: Likely to continue to increase in long term
+• Labour costs: Likely to continue to increase in the long term

-• Construction costs: Overall cost to build to continue to rise
+• Construction costs: Overall cost to build continue to rise

-• Interest rates: Lowering of interest rates not likely until at least late 2024
+• Interest rates: Lowering of interest rates is not likely until at least late 2024

 Factors That Could Affect Future Home Building Costs